Germany's Gerd Müller picked to head UN development body | DW | 30.11.2021

 The European Union supported his candidacy at UNIDO .
 The election had pitted him against candidates from Ethiopia and Bolivia.

-Müller, a member of the Bavarian conservative Christian Social Union, took office as Germany's development minister at the end of 2013.
+Müller, a member of the Bavarian conservative Christian Social Union (CSU), took office as Germany's development minister at the end of 2013.

 Before that, he was parliamentary state secretary as well as a member of the Bundestag and the European Parliament.
 Last year, he announced he would not run for a seat in Germany's 2021 federal election.